open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": false,
   "properties": {
     "certificate_file": {
-      "type": [
+      "description": "Configure certificate used to verify a server's TLS credentials.\n Absolute path to certificate file in PEM format.\n If omitted or null, system default certificate verification is used for secure connections.", "type": [
         "string",
         "null"
       ]
     },
     "client_key_file": {
-      "type": [
+      "description": "Configure mTLS private client key.\n Absolute path to client key file in PEM format.
+If set, .client_certificate must also be set.\n If omitted or null, mTLS is not used.", "type": [
         "string",
         "null"
       ]
     },
     "client_certificate_file": {
-      "type": [
+      "description": "Configure mTLS client certificate.\n Absolute path to client certificate file in PEM format.
+If set, .client_key must also be set.\n If omitted or null, mTLS is not used.", "type": [
         "string",
         "null"